Anna SOAVE

 2001-03

-Sri Lanka – Galle (2003) / Malta – Valletta (2002) / Tanzania – Dar es Salaam (2001): Organizer of 3 consecutive postgraduate field projects, focused on the development of regeneration and upgrading proposals to respond to local needs, working in partnership with CBOs, partner organisations and city authorities (DPU)
+Sri Lanka – Galle (2003) / Malta – Valletta (2002) / Tanzania – Dar es Salaam (2001): Organized 3 consecutive postgraduate field projects, focused on the development of regeneration and upgrading proposals to respond to local needs, working in partnership with CBOs, partner organisations and city authorities (DPU).

 2001